Kamichanw/d2Cache/README.md

 ```
 # Acknowledgment
 We would like to thank the authors of all models and baseline methods for their excellent work and open-source contributions.

+# License
+This project is licensed under the Apache 2.0 License.
+See the [LICENSE](./LICENSE) file for details.